-Since 2011 they have also produced limited quantities of a Chardonnay from several sites, at times in either the Carneros part of the Napa Valley or from the Russian River appellation in neighboring Sonoma County.
+Since 2011 they have also produced limited quantities of a Chardonnay from several sites, at times in either the Carneros part of Napa Valley or from the Russian River appellation in neighboring Sonoma County.

 The Haber’s do not own a winery, rather they have produced wine in several locations including at the old Cuvaison Winery in Calistoga, Bin to Bottle in south Napa and Arkenstone Vineyards on Howell Mountain.
 However, they have finally found a long-term permanent home – the exceptional winemaking facility at Brasswood in St. Helena.
 Timothy Milos has been their winemaker since the inaugural vintage.
 He produces wines for a number of clients including several brands for Bounty Hunter, Howell at the Moon and several other producers (both Napa and Sonoma).

 The 2017 Haber Family Vineyards Chardonnay, Los Carneros was not fermented or aged in any stainless steel.
 Rather it was fermented and aged 50% in new French oak and 50% in second used barrels.
 The fermentation went slowly at colder temperatures, lasting about a month followed by malolactic fermentation, also in barrel.
 This wine shows pretty aromatics including notes of dried hay, melon, caramel and various sweet baking spices.
 Immediately appealing is the wine’s texture which is creamy with an almost oily-like viscosity; it is supple across the entire length from start to finish.
-But equally as impressive is the finish offerjng a brightness that ‘pops’ on the palate – a liveliness that lingers for some time with flavors of mandarin and other citrus notes.
+But equally as impressive is the finish offering a brightness that ‘pops’ on the palate – a liveliness that lingers for some time with flavors of mandarin and other citrus notes.